openai/openai-cookbook/techniques_to_improve_reliability.md

 - First, build a maieutic tree, where each node is a statement that could be true or false:
   - Start with a multiple-choice question or true/false statement (e.g. `War cannot have a tie`)
-  - For each possible answer to the question, use the model to generate a correponding explanation (with a prompt like `War cannot have a tie?
+  - For each possible answer to the question, use the model to generate a corresponding explanation (with a prompt like `War cannot have a tie?
 True, because`)
   - Then, prompt the model with the question and the generated explanation, and ask it to produce the answer.
 If reversing the explanation (with a prefix like `It is wrong to say that {explanation}`) reverses the answer, then the explanation is considered 'logically integral.'
   - If an explanation is not logically integral, then repeat the above process recursively, with each explanation turned into a True or False question, and generate more explanations for each new question.
   - After all of the recursive explaining is done, you end up with a tree of explanations, where each leaf on the tree has the property that reversing the explanation reverses the model's answer.